JohnDanielTejero/JohnDanielTejero/README.md

 - 👋 Hi, I’m @JohnDanielTejero
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning php laravel along with angular technology.
+- 🌱 I’m currently learning php laravel.
 - 📫 How to reach me johndanieltejero23@gmail.com
+- My current technologies are: Spring boot, Java, Bootstrap, React, MySQL, Javascript, HTML, CSS, PHP and Laravel.

 <!---
 JohnDanielTejero/JohnDanielTejero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.